goost/coldtranslation/README.md

 #### Controller (always working)

-- `Touch touch button` (__not__ press): Toggles Controller Control Mode on/off
+- `Touch button (touch)` (__not__ press): Toggles Controller Control Mode on/off
   A <font color="green">_green ○_</font> in the right corner means _controller control mode active_,
   a <font color="red">_red ○_</font> means _inactive_.
-  Advancing the dialog via the button mentioned below only works in active controller control mode!
+  Advancing the dialog via the buttons mentioned below only works in active controller control mode!
-  ( Unfortunately, a press is also a touch, so opening the notebook toggles controller control mode too.
+  ( Unfortunately, a press is also a touch, so opening the NOTEs toggles controller control mode too.
   This is easily fixed by touching again.
   Another button feasible would be `Share`, but this would block the `Share` completely, removing the ability to make screenshots etc.